vilesport/General-Xv6/Lab 2/Excercise 01.md

   - Something i have to explain here:
     - ![image](https://github.com/vilesport/General-Xv6/assets/89498002/6580ab9b-3067-4598-ba97-3c010636dc41)
     - This is exactly memory layout look like.
-    - See that npages_base will end at low memory, next pages until extended memory called IOPHYSMEM, so that i know next 96 pages after npages_basemem would never alloc
+    - See that `npages_base` will end at low memory, next pages until extended memory called IOPHYSMEM, so that i know next 96 pages after `npages_basemem` would never alloc
-    - Then in extended memory, there are some pages of memory use to storage our data structures (included kern_pgdir and pages) and i know it ended at &pages[npages].
-Then i use page2kva, it will return the page virtual address so i can compare to know that if current page storage our data structures or not.
+    - Then in extended memory, there are some pages of memory use to storage our data structures (included kern_pgdir and pages) and i know it ended at `&pages[npages]`.
+Then i use `page2kva`, it will return the page virtual address so i can compare to know that if current page storage our data structures or not.

 - page_alloc()
   - ```c